patschwork/browserStartpage_Edit/README.md

 Open a browser with the adress http://localhost:8080

 # Notes
 The tool makes use of the json-editor.
-This may not be perfect, but it's enough of the most cases.
-You can also copy (and re-paste) the raw JSON to an IDE which has good JSON capabilities 😉
+This may not be perfect, but it's enough for the most cases.
+You can also copy (and re-paste) the raw JSON to an IDE which has good JSON capabilities (e.g. VSCode) 😉